 Will eComscan report all missing patches?

-eComscan currently only monitors for the lack of critical patches, eg patches for bugs that are actively exploited.
-There is no alerting for missing patches that only fix "theoretical flaws" (for which no actual abuse method is known to exist), as we do not want to overload our customers with alerts for minor, hypothetical issues.
-This behavior may change in the future though.
+eComscan currently only monitors for the lack of critical patches, eg patches for bugs that are currently exploited or are likely to be exploited within the next 12 months.
+There is no alerting for missing patches that only fix “theoretical flaws” (for which no actual abuse method is known to exist), as we do not want to overload our customers with alerts for minor, hypothetical issues.
+An example are patches that fix security bugs that only apply to already-logged-in Magento staff (“authenticated privilege escalation”).
+NB.
+We may add full patch reporting in the future.

 I have set up monitoring via cron but only got 1 mail?

 --monitor to only send a mail when something has changed.
 If you want to always get an email report, change